BAC 26th Annual Art Show

 At Veterans Creative Arts Program, we are dedicated to fostering the artistic talents of our veterans, active-duty military, and first responders while prioritizing their health and safety.

 Please join us as we explore ways to strengthen your creative expression through drawing, painting and creating mixed media works of art in our classes and workshops.
 For veterans active-duty military, and first responders, especially those experiencing the effects of service-related trauma, such as PTSD and traumatic brain injury.
-Please visit https://veteranscreativearts.org for more information.
+Please visit https://www.veteranscreativearts.org for more information on workshops and other events.

 Veterans Creative Arts Program is a tax-exempt organization under the Internal Revenue Service Code 501 (c)(3).